Degree Type:

 Contact

-Melissa Gibson, DHA, COTA/L
+Melissa Gibson, DHA, COTA/L, CPO, CSOT

 OTA Program Director; Assistant Professor of Occupational Therapy